 Crawl Space Enclosure: Why It’s Done

 When properly designed and constructed, an enclosed, sealed, and conditioned crawl space will provide the following benefits:

 - Pest control – Open crawl spaces provide excellent habitats for pests, which may seek shelter as winter approaches.
 Encapsulating your crawl space before the cold weather kicks in is the best way to keep pests out of your home.

 - Reduced moisture content – An HVAC-conditioned crawl space can solve a host of potential moisture-related problems, including mold, mildew, and dry rot.

-- Lower energy bills – A conditioned crawl space will prevent cold or warm air from entering your home.
-Because your HVAC system won’t need to work harder in order to maintain a constant temperature, encapsulating and conditioning your crawl space can reduce your energy bills considerably.
-As well, a conditioned crawl space will keep the temperature closer to the one inside your home, preventing pipes from freezing and bursting during the winter.
+- Lower energy bills – A conditioned crawl space will prevent cold or warm air from entering your home because your HVAC system won’t need to work harder.
+In order to maintain a constant temperature, encapsulating and conditioning your crawl space can reduce your energy bills considerably.
+A conditioned crawl space will also keep the temperature closer to the one inside your home, preventing pipes from freezing and bursting during the winter.